-Students entering Grade 10 and wanting to enroll in Pre-IB courses must select a minimum of TWO Pre-IB courses, however enrolment in the whole program is recommended.
 Students who choose some CEC Pre-IB courses, but not all, may be limited by scheduling conflicts.

 DIPLOMA PROGRAM (DP)

 In order to be granted an IB Diploma, students must complete six courses over the two years, including a first language (English), a second language (French or Spanish), individuals and societies (Geography or History), experimental sciences (Biology or Chemistry or Physics), mathematics (Mathematics: analysis and approaches or Mathematics: applications and interpretations) and fine arts (Music).
 A second course from experimental sciences, individuals and societies, or second languages may be substituted for the fine arts course.
 Three of these courses will be taken at Higher Level (HL) (240 hours of instruction per course) and three will be taken at Standard Level (SL) (150 hours of instruction per course).